-The USS Turner Joy DDD51 is a Forrest Sherman Destroyer, the last destroyer made in this series, that is now being uses as a stationary, memorial ship museum.
+The USS Turner Joy DDD51 is a Forrest Sherman Destroyer, the last destroyer made in this series, which is now being used as a stationary, memorial museum.
 It is described as being an “active and Educational facility” that “honors not only the men and women of our modern US Navy, but also recognizes the accomplishments of those who help build and maintain the Navy’s ships as well.”

-It is 418.3 feet long, has a beam (width) of 45.3 feet, a draft of 22 feet, and has a propulsion system of four 1200 lb. boilers; two steam turbines; two shafts, allowing it to speed along at 32+ knots.
-For battle situations, the destroyer had three 5-inch/54 caliber guns and two Mark 32 torpedo launchers that carried six Mark 46 torpedoes each.
-Displacement: 2,800 tons; approximately 4,000 tons full load.
+It is 418.3 feet long, has a beam (width) of 45.3 feet, a draft of 22 feet, and a propulsion system of four 1200 lb. boilers, two steam turbines, and two shafts, allowing it to speed along at 32+ knots.
+For battle situations, it had three 5-inch/54 caliber guns and two Mark 32 torpedo launchers carrying six Mark 46 torpedoes each.
+Its displacement is 2,800 tons, approximately 4,000 tons fully loaded.

-The living quarters and mess hall facilities took care of 17 officers, 275 enlisted men.
-There was also a hospital/sick bay on board, a dentist, a store, and other services needed to meet the needs of all the people serving on this destroyer, The USS Turner Joy DDD51.
+The living quarters and mess hall facilities took care of 17 officers, and 275 enlisted men.
+There was also a hospital/sick bay on board, a dentist, a store, and other services needed to meet the needs of all the people serving aboard.

 The USS Turner Joy DDD51 looks very much like it did during its early years of active duty in Vietnam from 1960-1973.

 Visitors can go on a guided tour with a volunteer docent, and experience a true step back in time.
 Also on display are items related to life on board, military tools and armament, and a history of many encounters of naval ships in the 20th century.